Frank Farina

-Frank Farina OAM (born 5 September 1964) is an Australian football (soccer) coach and former player who played as a forward.
+Frank Farina OAM (born 5 September 1964) is an Australian soccer coach and former player who played as a forward.

 His playing career spanned Australia, Belgium, France, Italy and England, and was a major player for the Australian national team in the late 1980s and 1990s, as well as managing the national team in the early 2000s.
 He was the first Indigenous Australian to manage the national team.
 As of November 2021 he is a member of the inaugural National Indigenous Advisory Group of Football Australia.

 Club career

 Born in Darwin, Northern Territory, Farina spent part of his childhood in Papua New Guinea and grew up in Cairns, north Queensland and went to school at St Augustine's College.
 While in Cairns, he played youth soccer with Stratford United and Edge Hill United FC.
 He won a prestigious position and scholarship at the Australian Institute of Sport (AIS) in 1982 and played in the National Soccer League for the Canberra Arrows the following year.